yschuurmans/PasswordTyper/README.md

 ## Installation
 Download the setup file from the latest release:
     [PasswordTyper Setup](https://github.com/yschuurmans/PasswordTyper/releases/latest/download/PasswordTyper-win-Setup.exe)

-Run the setup file and follow the installation instructions.
+Run the setup file and the application will install, and appear in the system tray.
+Access the application's primary function by pressing the "superpaste" autofill hotkey: CTRL+ALT+SHIFT+V

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.